2025 NASCAR Cup Series Championship Race

 The 2025 NASCAR Cup Series Championship Race was a NASCAR Cup Series race held on November 2, 2025, at Phoenix Raceway in Avondale, Arizona.
 Contested over 319 laps, extended from 312 laps due to an overtime finish, on the one-mile (1.6 km) oval, it was the 36th and final race of the 2025 NASCAR Cup Series season.

 Ryan Blaney won the race.
 Brad Keselowski finished 2nd, and Kyle Larson finished 3rd to claim his second Cup Series championship.
-Joey Logano and Kyle Busch rounded out the top five, and Denny Hamlin, Josh Berry, Michael McDowell, Ryan Preece, and Chase Elliott rounded out the top ten.
+Joey Logano and Kyle Busch rounded out the top five, and Denny Hamlin, having led 208 laps, finished second in the championship standings, Josh Berry, Michael McDowell, Ryan Preece, and Chase Elliott rounded out the top ten.

 This was the final championship race held at Phoenix as the event will move to Homestead–Miami Speedway.
 Phoenix will host the championship race, but will be on a "rotating" schedule.
+It was also the final championship race as part of the playoff system used since 2014, as it would be scrapped in favor of a return to the "Chase" format from 2026.

 Report

 Background

 Phoenix Raceway, the track where the race was held.

 Phoenix Raceway – also known as PIR – is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
 It is named after the nearby metropolitan area of Phoenix.
 The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
 PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
 The raceway is currently owned and operated by International Speedway Corporation.

 The raceway was originally constructed with a 2.5 mi road course that ran both inside and outside of the main tri-oval.
 In 1991, the track was reconfigured with the current 1.51 mi interior layout.
 PIR has an estimated grandstand seating capacity of around 67,000.
 Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.

 Phoenix Raceway is home to two annual NASCAR race weekends, one of 13 facilities on the NASCAR schedule to host more than one race weekend a year.
 The track is both the first and last stop in the western United States, as well as the fourth, and hosts the championship race on the schedule.
-In 2026, Homestead-Miami would host the championship race, while Phoenix would retain its second date in the Round of 8.
+In 2026, Homestead-Miami would host the championship race, while Phoenix would retain its second date, initially in the Round of 8.
+On January 12, 2026, NASCAR announced that the Playoffs system would be removed in favor of a 10-race "Chase" format similar to the one used from 2004 to 2013.